This chapter explores several lessons & activities in which your child will:

 Section 1: Where Our Food Comes From

-Key Activity: The main goal of this section is to explore where and how their food travels from place to place and to grow a mindful appreciation for the broader factors that make their food system operate.
+Key Activity: The main goal of this section is to explore how our food travels from place to place, and to appreciate the broader factors operating our food system.

-Check their work - The hands-on activity for this lesson is for them to draw a diagram of the way their food system works in their head.
+Check your child's work - The hands-on activity for this lesson is for them to draw a diagram of the way their food system works in their head.
 Use the diagram above to help them check how they did!

 Section 2: What is a Food Desert?